StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 ## Add a custom telemetry stream to a component

-The sample check we are running also sends telemetry \(metrics\) to StackState, one metric stream for each of the application components.
+The sample check we are running also sends telemetry \(metrics\) to Rancher Observability, one metric stream for each of the application components.
 Let's find that telemetry data and map it to one of our applications.

-Find the sample check's components in StackState and select the **some-application-1** component.
+Find the sample check's components in Rancher Observability and select the **some-application-1** component.
 Detailed information about the component, including the metadata of this component, is displayed in the right panel details tab - **Component details**.

 In the **Telemetry** section, click **ADD NEW STREAM**.
 This opens the Stream Wizard and allows you to add a new stream.
-Enter **Gauge** as the name for the stream and select the **StackState Metrics** datasource.
+Enter **Gauge** as the name for the stream and select the **Rancher Observability Metrics** datasource.

 In the Stream Creation screen, fill in the following parameters: